chriskonnertz/DeepLy/README.md

 ## Disclaimer

 This is not an official package.
 It is 100% open source and non-commercial.
+The API of DeepL.com is free as well but this might change in the future.

 DeepL is a product from DeepL GmbH.
 More info: [deepl.com/publisher.html](https://www.deepl.com/publisher.html)